ClusterCockpit/cc-backend/README.md

 ### TODO

 - [ ] write (unit) tests
+- [ ] fix `LoadNodeData` in cc-metric-store MetricDataRepository.
+Currently does not work for non-node scoped metrics because partition is unkown for a node
 - [ ] make tokens and sessions (currently based on cookies) expire after some configurable time
 - [ ] when authenticating using a JWT, check if that user still exists
-- [ ] allow passing the database uri as environment variable
 - [ ] fix InfluxDB MetricDataRepository (new or old line-protocol format?
 Support node-level metrics only?)
 - [ ] documentation, comments in the code base
 - [ ] write more TODOs